funkonaut/funkonaut.github.io/_posts/1111-01-01-download-install.md

 **Note: You may need admin privileges to install OpenSCAD on your computer.*
 <br><br><br>

+## Opening OpenSCAD
+Now to finish things off launch OpenSCAD.
+Make sure the "Don't Show Again" checkbox is checked and then activate the "New" button or press "control + n".
+You will now have an "Untitled.scad" file ready to start coding in.
+<br><br><br>

 ## Review
 In this lesson you learned: